 Day 8 to ovulation (which is Day 14 in a 28-day cycle)

-While this doesn’t guarantee that you’ll be grinning ear-to-ear, sprinkling fairy dust and drawing rainbows 24/7 throughout your Week 2, it does mean that you’re more prone to feeling upbeat, confident and optimistic.
-And, you’re more likely to bounce back from any annoying setbacks faster thanks to this hormone boosting your resilience and flexibility.
+While this doesn’t guarantee that you’ll be grinning ear-to-ear, sprinkling fairy dust and drawing rainbows 24/7 while in your Week 2, it does mean that you’re more prone to feeling upbeat, confident and optimistic.
+And, you’re more likely to bounce back from annoying setbacks faster thanks to this hormone boosting your resilience and flexibility.

 Week 3: The tide turns

 Begins day after ovulation and lasts 8 days (which is Day 15 to Day 22 in a 28-day cycle)